 At Labour Party conference last year, delegates voted unanimously for a motion to repeal not just the 2016 Trade Union Act but the anti-trade union laws introduced by the Tories in the 1980s and 90s – and to introduce positive legal workers’ rights.
 (For more, including the text of the motion, see here).
 However the party is not yet fighting for these policies.
 The task is to get them known and actively carried out.

-The following statement has been passed by a number of union branches and is being circulated throughout the movement.
+The following statement, initiated by Lambeth Unison, has been passed by a number of union branches and is being circulated throughout the movement.
 Please put the statement to your branch or other union organisation, Labour-affiliated or not (or in your Labour Party).
 A model motion for this is posted as a comment below.
-If you pass it please also circulate to other branches, trades councils, etc. If you’ve passed it or for more information email Gemma Short at firstname.lastname@example.org
+If you pass it please also circulate to other branches, trades councils, etc. If you’ve passed it or for more information email Gemma Short at email@example.com

 For more information and resources for campaigning against the anti-union laws, see here.